graphdrawing/gd2024/pages/school.md

 ## Location
 The PhD school takes place in the room

-<a href="https://tuw-maps.tuwien.ac.at/?poi-id=11169&floor=2" target="_blank">GM3</a> of TU Wien<br>
+<a href="https://tuw-maps.tuwien.ac.at/?poi-id=11169&floor=2" target="_blank">Lecture Hall GM3</a> of TU Wien<br>
 Getreidemarkt 9<br>
 1060 Vienna,

 which is located on the 2nd floor of the building BA of Campus Getreidemarkt (same building as the main conference venue).
 On the <a href="../venue">venue page</a>, you can find a more detailed description of how to reach the building.

-The location is accessible by wheelchair and the registration and coffee breaks for the PhD school are located in front of the room GM3.
+The location is accessible by wheelchair and the registration and coffee breaks for the PhD school are located in front of the lecture hall GM3.

 ## Program